cloudsimplus/cloudsimplus/CONTRIBUTING.md

 ## Getting Started

 * Make sure you have a [GitHub account](https://github.com/signup/free)
-* Check if you are using the latest development version of CloudSim++
+* Check if you are using the latest development version of CloudSim Plus
 * Submit a [ticket for your issue](issues), assuming one does not already exist.
 * When submitting a ticket for the issue, read carefully the information at the issue submission form.
 * Fork the repository on GitHub

 ## Before Making Changes

-CloudSim++ started as a CloudSim fork aiming to fix several software engineering issues that have been found at the original source code and that make CloudSim++ to follow its own path in order to ensure the use of software engineering standards, recommendations and best practices.
+CloudSim Plus started as a CloudSim fork aiming to fix several software engineering issues that have been found at the original source code and that make CloudSim Plus to follow its own path in order to ensure the use of software engineering standards, recommendations and best practices.
-Accordingly, if you are willing to perform changes or include some new feature and get your contributions merged in the CloudSim++ code, you have to:
+Accordingly, if you are willing to perform changes or include some new feature and get your contributions merged in the CloudSim Plus code, you have to:

 - Completely avoid code duplication.
 A single line of code that is called twice, requires you to create a method to allow [code reuse](https://en.wikipedia.org/wiki/Code_reuse).
   Some recomendations are: